GabrielDougherty/AudioTrace/SILENCE_ISSUE.md

 ## Potential Causes

 ### 1. Permissions / CoreAudio state
-If Screen Recording is off or coreaudiod hasn’t refreshed after granting, taps can return zeroed audio.
-(Global tap also zero suggests this.)
+If Screen Recording is off or coreaudiod hasn't refreshed after granting, taps can return zeroed audio.

 ### 2. Tap inclusion/exclusion mismatch
-We now set `exclusive=NO` for per-process and global taps.
-If CoreAudio treats global differently, try `exclusive=YES` on global path to mirror Apple sample.
+We now set `exclusive=NO` for per-process taps.
+Could try `exclusive=YES` to match Apple sample.

 ### 3. Auto-start vs manual start
 We set `kAudioAggregateDeviceTapAutoStartKey=YES`; Apple’s sample sets `NO` and relies on the IOProc start.
 Could flip to `NO` to match sample (low probability fix).